syncfusion-content/ej2-maps-docs/ej2-javascript/maps/js/user-interactions.md

 * [opacity](../api/maps/selectionSettingsModel/#opacity) - It is used to change the opacity of the selected polygon shape.
 * [border](../api/maps/selectionSettingsModel/#border) - This property is used to change the color, width, and opacity of the border of the selected polygon shape.

->To use the polygon feature, the Polygon module must be injected.

 The following example shows how to select the polygon shape in the geometry map.

 {% tabs %}